adarsh-2425/Library-Management-System/README.md

 Day 4

 Librarian can register using the common register form.
 But account will get privileges only after Admin verify the credentials.
 Librarian will be notified via Email when Admin verifies the account.

+Day 5

+Implemented email scheduling using node-scheduler.
+Learned how to convert date to yesterday date.